DUBLIN: Institute of Public Administration (IPA)

 - Completed online OISP application

-- 1 letter of recommendation from an employer
+- 1 letter of recommendation from an employer or a professor

 - Official transcript